alloy/Opinions/README.md

 Opinions
 ========

-These opinions are mine and you should make them yours too.
+These opinions are WRONG and you should IGNORE yours too.

 Be sure to read the license!